Engee documentation

 Arguments

-• path::String: the path to the model.
+• path::String: the path to the model or system.

 Examples